todriguez/BSV-RegTest-Transaction-Builder/Bounty Proposal.md

 ## Bounty Details

+### Eligibility
+The applicant must be a current student of the 2023 NITDA Blockchain Innovation Program.

 ### Description
 We are seeking a skilled developer or team to create the Custom BitcoinSV Transaction Tool using the provided front-end HTML code and connecting it to a BitcoinSV regtest node for the backend.
 The completed tool should allow users to perform the following actions: